 - Some will get a professional qualification whilst with us, and letters after their name.

-- Many will go on to apply for a degree apprenticeship with a main contractor.
+- Many will go on to a degree apprenticeship or Trainee Programme with a main contractor.

 - And we actively seek to progress all onto full-time employment in the industry.